Antetokounmpo, Bucks pull away late to beat Magic 121-99

 Nikola Vucevic had 28 points and 13 rebounds to lead the short-handed Magic, who have lost three straight since Markelle Fultz was lost to a season-ending knee injury.
 Aaron Gordon had 21 points, eight assists and five rebounds and contributed solid defense against Antetokounmpo.

+“We felt like we played OK for three quarters and we were right there and then we just made too many mistakes on both ends of the fourth,” Vucevic said.
+“Milwaukee is a team that’s going to take advantage of it.”

 Milwaukee missed 17 of its first 24 3-point shots but drilled six 3s in the fourth quarter.
-Seconds after Gordon spectacularly dunked over Antetokounmpo to get the Magic within 88-86, Milwaukee’s superstar forward hit a straight-on 3-pointer that quieted the pandemic-restricted crowd of 3,248 and started a 22-2 Bucks run.
+Seconds after Gordon spectacularly dunked over Antetokounmpo to get the Magic within 88-86, Milwaukee’s superstar forward hit a straight-on 3-pointer that quieted the pandemic-restricted crowd of 3,248.
+He followed that up by finding Portis for another 3 as the Bucks went on a 22-2 run.

+“He puts in a lot of time and effort in and he’s growing in all ways,” Milwaukee coach Mike Budenholzer said.
+“It was just two big plays because the momentum could have swung on the (Gordon) dunk.
+It’s a huge momentum swing for him to make the 3 and then to create the open 3 for Bobby.”

 The teams were playing for the first time since last August, when they squared off in a first-round playoff series in the bubble at Walt Disney World.
 Orlando won Game 1 of that series before Milwaukee captured the next four.
 Milwaukee also won the four regular-season meetings with Orlando last season.